vwala/docs/content/merchant/is-referral-affiliate-influencer-marketing-the-same-thing.md

 rank: 1
 ---

 Yep, that's right.

 Referral/affiliate/influencer marketing mean the same thing.
 The industry just hasn't decided which term works the best.
-So, when you [add a page to your store](/merchant/adding-a-page-to-your-store) introducing your marketing program, simply choose whichever term suits your brand the best!
+So feel free to use whichever term suits your brand the best!